oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 * _Domain Home Location:_ The WebLogic domain home location is determined by the domain resource `domainHome`, if specified; otherwise, a default location is determined by the `domainHomeSourceType` setting.
 If the domain resource `domainHome` field is not specified and `domainHomeSourceType` is `Image` (the default), then the operator will assume that the domain home is a directory under `/u01/oracle/user_projects/domains/` and report an error if no domain is found or more than one domain is found.
-If the domain resource `domainHome` field is not specified and `domainHomeSourceType` is `PersistentVolume` or `FromModel`, then the operator will assume that the domain home is `/shared/domains/DOMAIN_UID`.
+If the domain resource `domainHome` field is not specified and `domainHomeSourceType` is `PersistentVolume`, then the operator will assume that the domain home is `/shared/domains/DOMAIN_UID`.
+Finally, if the domain resource `domainHome` field is not specified and the `domainHomeSourceType` is `FromModel`, then the operator will assume that the domain home is `/u01/domains/DOMAIN_UID`.
   {{% notice warning %}}
   Oracle strongly recommends storing an image containing a WebLogic domain home as private in the registry (for example, Oracle Cloud Infrastructure Registry, Docker Hub, and such).